 U.S. nuclear-power generation rose as Entergy Corp.
-(ETR) began to restore service at its Pilgrim 1 reactor in Massachusetts.
+(ETR:US) began to restore service at its Pilgrim 1 reactor in Massachusetts.

 Production increased 0.4 percent to 91,370 megawatts, or 90 percent of capacity, the first gain in three days, according to U.S. Nuclear Regulatory Commission data compiled by Bloomberg.
 Output dropped 3.2 percent from a year ago, with nine of 104 reactors shut.